cwahlfeldt/cwahlfeldt.github.io/_posts/2015-10-09-galak-z-rules.md

 ---
 layout: post
 title: Galak-Z strategy rules!
-summary: This basic strategy can wreck and help get you through the tough parts of thus hard and awesome game.
+summary: This basic strategy can wreck and help get you through the tough parts of this hard and awesome game.
 image: ../../../../../images/galak-z-rules.jpg
 categories: games
 permalink: galak-z-rules